 The Moroccan Mint Tea was another huge hit and there wasn’t a single drop left.
 This one is quite sweet (though Mourad points out he decreased the sugar compared to the original) and doesn’t require the use of a traditional metal teapot.
 Water is simmered with gunpowder tea, granulated sugar, and fresh peppermint or spearmint with the optional addition of verbena.
-It is definitely the perfect way to use up the extra mint from our backyard.

 Burnt Honey Ice Cream Recipe

 - 1/2 cup (170 grams) orange blossom honey

 - 1 cup (250 grams) whole milk

 - 1 cup (110 grams) very cold crème fraîche

 - Fill a large bowl with ice water.
 Put a medium bowl with a fine-mesh strainer in the ice water.

 - Whisk the egg yolks and sugar together in a medium bowl.

 - Heat the honey in a medium saucepan over medium heat for about 5 minutes, until darkened in color.
 The honey will foam up initially, then the foam will lessen and the color and smell will intensify (it will smell like burnt marshmallows).

 - Meanwhile, combine the cream and milk in a medium saucepan and warm over medium heat.